xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_login_and_first_steps.md

 5. If the option to create coupons and discounts has been enabled by the store administrator, the vendor can create coupons and discounts for their products.
 See {% link "Adding coupons and discounts for vendor products" ref_SwbyhUn5 %}.

-Once customers start placing orders for products owned by a vendor, the vendor will be able to view these orders via the Orders section.
-The vendor will also have access to sales statistics including their order statistics and best selling products.
+6. Once customers start buying products owned by the vendor, the vendor will be able to view the orders via the Orders section.

+7. The vendor will have access to sales statistics including their order statistics and best selling products.
 See {% link "Vendor access to orders and statistics" ref_Q16T5ZnW %}.

 _Related pages:_